sozialhelden/accessibility-cloud/docs/json-api.md

 ### GET /place-infos

 Returns place infos (POIs) from arbitrary data sources.

 The response is a [GeoJSON FeatureCollection](http://geojson.org/geojson-spec.html#feature-collection-objects).

 For requests to this endpoint, the API supports the following parameters:

+#### Include places without known accessibility

+By default, the endpoint returns only places that have an accessibility structure set in `properties.accessibility`.

+If you want to include places without set accessibility, add a `includePlacesWithoutAccessibility=1` query parameter.

 #### Data source filtering